 Google Analytics 360 costs $150,000 dollars a year.
-However, the tool is FREE for marketers at small and medium-sized businesses!
+However, it is also available as a free tool for data visualisation and analysis for marketers at small and medium-sized businesses!

-Google’s analytical data visualization tool, Google Analytics, has been one of the favorites of people involved in Business Intelligence for two reasons; for once, the brand name Google, and second, it is free of cost!
+Google’s analytical data visualization tool, Google Analytics, has been one of the favorites of people involved in Business Intelligence for two reasons- for one, the brand name Google, and second, it is a free data visualisation tool!
 Often reviewed to be a solid choice for actionable insights, it definitely is one of the bigger names in the world of web and app intelligence tools.
 The Google analytics dashboards let the user visualize data from your website or web app in the form of more comprehensive charts and tables.

 Pros of Google Analytics include-